Muckleford, Victoria: History

 The original inhabitants of the area were the Dja Dja Wurrung people, who followed a generally nomadic lifestyle.
 One of the first Europeans in the area was the explorer Major Thomas Mitchell, who travelled through in the spring of 1836 while undertaking the exploration of what he called "Australia Felix".
-Squatters arrived a few years later and established a handful of small "runs".
+Squatters arrived a few years later and established a handful of "runs".
 Formal pastoral leases became available during the late 1840s.